Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

            xrtGraphResume(graphHandle); // Restart the suspended graph again to run forever

-           xrtGraphEnd(graphHandle,5);  // End the graph operation after 5 AIE cycles from the previous start
+           xrtGraphEnd(graphHandle,5000);  // End the graph operation after 5000 AIE cycles from the previous start

 In the example above

 - The API ``xrtGraphRun(graphHandle, -1)`` is used to execute the graph infinitely
-- The API ``xrtGraphWait`` suspends the graph after 3 AIE cycles from the graph starts.
+- The API ``xrtGraphWait(graphHandle,3000)`` suspends the graph after 3000 AIE cycles from the graph starts.

-       - If the graph was already run more than 3 AIE cycles the graph is suspended immediately.
+       - If the graph was already run more than 3000 AIE cycles the graph is suspended immediately.
 - The API ``xrtGraphResume`` is used to restart the suspended graph
 - The API ``xrtGraphSuspend`` is used to suspend the graph immediately
-- The API ``xrtGraphEnd(graphHandle,5)`` is  ending the graph after 5 AIE cycles from the previous graph start.
+- The API ``xrtGraphEnd(graphHandle,5000)`` is  ending the graph after 5000 AIE cycles from the previous graph start.

-       - If the graph was already run more than 5 AIE cycles the graph is suspended immediately.
+       - If the graph was already run more than 5000 AIE cycles the graph is suspended immediately.
        - Using ``xrtGraphEnd`` eliminates the capability of rerunning the Graph (without loading PDI and a graph reset again).